Updated 2025 Cap Casualty Candidates For All 32 Teams

 Los Angeles Chargers

-Dupree has been solid in a rotational role and is pretty cheap for 2025 but that level of savings for a player who will be 32 is notable.
-Edwards is a favorite of OC Greg Roman but it doesnโ€™t seem like the staff trusts him with his age and injury history to carry a full load even with the injury to starting RB J.K.
+Dupree has been solid in a rotational role and is cheap for 2025 but that level of savings for a player who will be 32 is notable.
+Edwards is a favorite of OC Greg Roman but it didnโ€™t seem like the staff trusted him to carry a full load even with the injury to starting RB J.K.
 Dobbins โ€” and Dobbins is a pending free agent as well.
 Even if Dobbins is back, I can see the Chargers wanting to invest more in the ground attack, and that means either a pay cut or curtains for Edwards.

 Kansas City Chiefs

-Yes, itโ€™s jarring to see two of the Chiefsโ€™ core players listed here.
-Kansas City might elect to keep both players in 2025 but given their age and the potential savings, itโ€™s at least worth noting the possibility.
-Kelce is the bigger name but I think Thuney is on steadier ground.
-Even at 33, heโ€™s been one of the best guards in football and his ability to kick out to left tackle in a pinch has come in handy this season.
+Even at 33, Thuney was one of the best guards in football and his ability to kick out to left tackle in a pinch came in handy this season.
 If 2025 werenโ€™t the final year of his contract and if the Chiefs didnโ€™t have fellow G Trey Smith hitting free agency and also due for a big deal, this probably wouldnโ€™t be a conversation.
+It would still be tough for Kansas City to move on from Thuney when improving the offensive line is one of the top offseason priorities.

 Indianapolis Colts

 The big fish here is Smith.
-The 28-year-old has been a solid starting right tackle for the past several years, but staying on the field has become a bit of a struggle.
-He missed seven games last year with a nagging knee injury that needed surgery after the season, then was placed on the reserve/non-football illness list after 12 games this year.
-If healthy, $16 million is about the going rate for a tackle of Smithโ€™s caliber, but the risks here are apparent.
+The 28-year-old has been a solid starting right tackle but staying on the field has become a bit of a struggle.
+He missed seven games in 2023 with a nagging knee injury that needed surgery after the season, then was placed on the reserve/non-football illness list after 12 games this year.

-I would say itโ€™s a 50-50 call, but Colts GM Chris Ballard is conservative by nature and tends to lean toward roster continuity, so it might be 60-40 toward Smith coming back.
 The same dynamic is at play with Ebukam and Lewis.
 Ebukam had 9.5 sacks in 2023 before tearing his Achilles at the start of camp.
-Lewis has been limited to seven games this year and has 1.5 sacks.
+Lewis was limited to 10 games this year and had 1.5 sacks.
 Thereโ€™s a case to be made to pocket the savings and try to get more dynamic on the edge which Ballard has been trying to do his entire tenure but heโ€™s also loyal to his guys.

 Washington Commanders

-Washington is flush with cap space for 2025 at the moment with nearly $80 million to spend in Over The Capโ€™s projections.
-Players like WR Terry McLaurin, DT Jonathan Allen and CB Marshon Lattimore are older and have massive cap hits, but extensions are far more likely for those three given the way theyโ€™ve played in 2024, at least when on the field.
+Washington is flush with cap space for 2025, with nearly $80 million to spend in Over The Capโ€™s projections.
+Players like WR Terry McLaurin and DT Jonathan Allen are older and have massive cap hits, but extensions are far more likely for those two given the way they played in 2024, at least when on the field.
+Lattimore missed a lot of time after a midseason trade and struggled when he was on the field but the Commanders have talked him up as an important piece for 2025, though heโ€™ll be expensive.

-Wylieโ€™s status will likely depend on if Washington finds upgrades in free agency or the draft.
-Heโ€™s been around league average this year, which is not an invaluable commodity at a position like tackle where the floor can get very, very low.
-Ekeler has had a bounceback season following a rough final year with the Chargers but heโ€™s had multiple concussions this year which make his long-term outlook worth watching.
+Wylieโ€™s status will likely depend on whether Washington can find an upgrade in free agency or the draft.
+He improved to league average this year, which is not a commodity to overlook at a position like tackle where the floor can get very, very low.
+Ekeler had a bounce-back season following a rough final year with the Chargers but he had multiple concussions and the Commanders could look to get more dynamic in the backfield.

 Dallas Cowboys

-Restructuring Prescottโ€™s deal would free up a massive chunk of change, but if the team decided to look elsewhere, the safety position might be the first place they cut.
+With a new deal coming up for LB Micah Parsons and a combined $125 million on the books for QB Dak Prescott and WR CeeDee Lamb, the Cowboys have already set the expectation they plan to be bargain-bin hunters again.
+Restructuring Prescott and Lamb will likely create the bulk of their cap space, but if they elect to make cuts the safety position could be an option.
 Wilson and Hooker are solid veterans but safety is one of the easiest positions to find competent contributors.
 Both players are getting older as well, with Wilson turning 30 and Hooker turning 29.

 Miami Dolphins

-Miami is one of a handful of teams that need to clear space to get under the cap before the start of the league year in March, but cuts probably wonโ€™t be the avenue theyโ€™ll take to do that.
-Any cuts they do make will be related to shedding cash for the future or getting rid of players who are aging and breaking down.
-For instance, Chubb hasnโ€™t played at all this season after a catastrophic, multi-ligament knee injury at the end of last season.
+Any other cuts the Dolphins make will be more about shedding cash obligations or getting rid of players who are aging or breaking down.
+For instance, Chubb didnโ€™t play at all in 2024 after a catastrophic, multi-ligament knee injury at the end of last season.
 Heโ€™s due $20 million in cash in 2025 and will be 29 years old.
 Even if the Dolphins donโ€™t cut him outright, I could see them trying to talk Chubb into some kind of pay cut.

 Sanders has had a couple of glitches with extra points but unless he struggles in camp next year, heโ€™s probably going to be brought back.
-Armstead has been a bright spot on the offensive line even as he battles his yearly injuries, so the Dolphins probably wonโ€™t cut him.
-Whether he decides to retire at the age of 34 is another question.

 Philadelphia Eagles

-Because of the way the Eagles structure their contracts, there arenโ€™t really any more ways for them to create more cap space with cuts or restructures.
+Because of the way the Eagles structure their contracts, there arenโ€™t really any ways for them to create more cap space with cuts or restructures.
 However, there are two possible cuts Iโ€™d be on the alert for in the secondary with Slay and Bradberry.
 Both are long in the tooth at a young manโ€™s position.
 Slay will be 34 in 2025 and Bradberry will be 32.
 Both are due sizable bonuses by September 1 โ€” $14.5 million for Slay and $16.5 million for Bradberry.

 Thereโ€™s no way the Eagles pay that for Bradberry who missed most of this past season after taking a major step back in 2023.
-What will be a little more interesting is what they decide to do with Slay, who has remained a starter this season but hasnโ€™t picked off a pass for the first time since his rookie season.
+What will be a little more interesting is what they decide to do with Slay, who remained a starter this season but didnโ€™t pick off a pass for the first time since his rookie season.
 The timing of the option allows the Eagles to go into the offseason program and training camp to evaluate how Slay looks physically, as well as what the teamโ€™s other options in the secondary are.
 Itโ€™s possible both sides could agree to a reworked deal that makes more sense for where Slay is in his career right now.
+Heโ€™s said he wants to play one more year and ideally with the Eagles.

 Atlanta Falcons

-Unless the Falcons turn things around in the final three games, there will be big changes in store this offseason for an organization that was confident, nay, cocky about its playoff aspirations in 2024.
+Big changes are in store this offseason for an organization that was confident, nay, cocky about its playoff aspirations in 2024.
 And Iโ€™m not just talking about QB Kirk Cousins.
 The Falcons are one of six teams in the red for 2025.
-Trading Cousins would get the team back in the black but that might not prove to be as easy as the Falcons expected this past offseason.
-While Cousin’s $27.5 million guaranteed 2025 salary is reasonable for a solid starting quarterback, the total for a new team would actually be $37.5 million guaranteed since Cousins has a $10 million roster bonus in 2026 that becomes guaranteed this March.
-That’s a lot to take on for a 35-year-old coming off the worst stretch of his career.
+Trading Cousins would get the team back in the black but they have to find a taker for Cousinsโ€™ $27.5 million guaranteed 2025 salary, plus a $10 million roster bonus in 2026 that becomes guaranteed this March.
+Thatโ€™s a lot for a 36-year-old coming off the worst stretch of his career.

-There arenโ€™t a lot of cap savings from cutting Koo but heโ€™s in the midst of the worst year of his career since his rookie year with nine field goal misses.
+The Falcons wouldnโ€™t save much by cutting Koo but he had the worst year of his career since his rookie year with nine field goal misses.
 Itโ€™s easier to get worse at kicker than it is better most of the time, but at minimum, the Falcons will bring in competition for Koo in 2025.

 New York Giants